RU-System-Software-and-Security/CovTesting/Coverage and Robustness VS. Training Datasets/README.md

 ## Experiment on Your Own Data:

-1. Download the dataset from google drive link: https://drive.google.com/drive/folders/1WXqnuBT0FISMyYuYGShbjGwOxK7nHdGK?usp=sharing and merge them to the 'data' folder.
+1. Before the experiment, please be sure that the data is well prepared according to the tutorial in the main page of the repository.

 2. Generate new training data to be added to the original training dataset: